Question 114·Hard·Text Structure and Purpose

 Paraphrase the underlined sentence

-The phrase “Rather than” signals a contrast:
+The phrase “Rather than” sets up a contrast:

-Match this role to the best answer choice
+Match to the best answer choice